Nishmith12/Skill/README.md

 ## Features

-- **Add Articles**: Create new articles with metadata such as title, content, and tags.
+2. **Search Articles**:
-- **Search Articles**: Search for articles using keywords or tags.
+   - Search articles by keywords in the title or content.
+   - Filter articles by tags.
+   - Sort search results by:
+     - **Relevance**: Based on keyword frequency.
+     - **Date**: Most recent articles first.

+3. **Retrieve Articles**:
-- **Retrieve Articles**: Fetch complete details of an article by its ID.
+   - Fetch full details of a specific article using its unique ID.

+4. **Persistence**:
+   - Articles are stored in memory for fast access.
+   - Optional persistence to the filesystem using `fs`

 ---